LLNL/ppo_and_friends/README.md

    processor will collect 1024/N of those timesteps, where N is the total number of processors (remainders go to processor 0).
 Note that there are various side effects of this, some of which are outlined below.
+   Also, `envs_per_proc` can have a similar effect on reducing the total timesteps that each environment instance experiences, especially if each instance can reach its max timesteps before being "done".
 2. Increasing the processor count doesn't always increase training speed.
    For instance, imagine an environment that can only reach unique states in the set `U` after running for at least 500 time steps.
-If our total timesteps per rollout is set to 1024, and we run with > 2 processors, we will never collect states from `U` and thus might not ever learn how to handle those unique situations. **Note**: this particular issue is now partially mitigated by the recent addition of "soft resets".
+If our total timesteps per rollout is set to 1024, and we run with > 2 processors, we will never collect states from `U` and thus might not ever learn how to handle those unique situations.
+A similar logic applies for `envs_per_proc`. **Note**: this particular issue is now partially mitigated by the recent addition of "soft resets".
-3. When running with multiple processors, the stats that are displayed might not fully reflect the true status of learning.
+3. When running with multiple processors or environment instances, the stats that are displayed might not fully reflect the true status of learning.
 For instance, imagine an environment that, when performing well, receives +1 for every timestep and is allowed to run for a maximum of 100 timesteps.
 This results in a max score of +100.
 If each processor is only collecting 32 timesteps per rollout, the highest score any of them could ever achieve would be 32.
 Therefore, a reported score around 32 might actually signal a converged policy.

 # Tips And Tricks